Yoga & Consent: What You Need to Know Before Adjustments

 Get inspired by the natural setting

 The benefit of an outdoor yoga class: Encourage your students to take in the beauty, smells, sounds, and sensations around them.
 Practicing within studio walls is a controlled environment, whereas outdoors you can really play on your surroundings to invoke a state of peace.
-Get creative about how you connect with the earth and the energy around you.
+Get creative about how you connect with the earth and the energy around you with unique flows.

 Take photos when appropriate!
 Some students love getting candid shots of themselves practicing yoga.
 Get permission beforehand, and be willing to delete any photos that your students don’t approve of.
 At the very least remember to take a group photo at the end of class.